nilooeli/Machine_Learning/README.md

 *Notebook:* [regression_models_comparison.ipynb](supervised_algorithms/regression_models_comparison.ipynb)

-*Description:* This project compares linear regression, ridge, loss, and elasticnet regression models to understand their performance differences.
+*Description:* This project compares Linear Regression, Ridge, Lasso, and Elasticnet regression models to understand their performance differences.
 It provides insights into regularization techniques and their impact on model accuracy.
+Includes side-by-side results for eady comparison.

 ### 4. Logistic Regression Classification